stackitcloud/stackit-cli/docs/stackit_postgresflex_backup_describe.md

   Get details of a backup with ID "xxx" for a PostgreSQL Flex instance with ID "yyy"
   $ stackit postgresflex backup describe xxx --instance-id yyy

-  Get details of a backup with ID "xxx" for a PostgreSQL Flex instance with ID "yyy" in a table format
+  Get details of a backup with ID "xxx" for a PostgreSQL Flex instance with ID "yyy" in JSON format
-  $ stackit postgresflex backup describe xxx --instance-id yyy --output-format pretty
+  $ stackit postgresflex backup describe xxx --instance-id yyy --output-format json
 ```

 ### Options